LincanLi98/STG-Mamba/README.md

-# STG-Mamba: Spatial-Temporal Graph Learning via Selective State Space Model
+# ⛷️STG-Mamba: Spatial-Temporal Graph Learning via Selective State Space Model

 The code repository is now available.
 This is the official repository of our work `STG-Mamba`, the paper is currently posted on ArXiV.